jandamm/zgenom/README.md

 # Add 'fasd' to the path and rename it to 'fast'
 zgen bin 'clvv/fasd' fasd master fast
 ```

+### Using a default branch

+If you don't specify a branch the remotes default branch will be used.
+(The one
+you see when you open the github page for a project).
+When the default branch
+is used zgenom will try to follow this branch.
+When you add a plugin with the
+default branch `master` and the maintainer decides to use `main` instead zgenom
+will switch from `master` to `main` for you.

+If you have to specify a branch but still want this behavior you can use `___`
+instead of a branch name.

+When you are currently using zgen and have plugins without a branch specified
+you'll be asked (on `zgen load`) if you want to migrate the old plugin or clone
+it freshly.

+**Be aware that this feature will delete the local branch when the head changes.**
+So don't use it if you plan to tamper with clone locally.
+If you just want to use
+plugins this won't affect you.

 ## zgen